Magento SEO Full Guide: Features, Tips, and Best Practices

 • Do’s:

-• Make a wish list of the SEO features you want
+• Make a wish list of the SEO features you want/

-• Ensure the extensions are compatible with your version of Magento
+• Ensure the extensions are compatible with your version of Magento.

-• Take advantage of free extensions
+• Take advantage of free extensions.

 • Don’ts:

-• Don’t overstuff your Magento platform with unnecessary extensions
+• Don’t overstuff your Magento platform with unnecessary extensions.

-• Don’t integrate extensions that aren’t compatible with your Magento version
+• Don’t integrate extensions that aren’t compatible with your Magento version.

-• Don’t download extensions from unreliable sources
+• Don’t download extensions from unreliable sources.

 Top Magento SEO Extensions

+Need help simplifying your Magento store’s SEO?
 Here’s our list of top choices for Magento SEO extensions selected by our experts.

-1. Super Easy SEO By Magenest
+1. Super Easy SEO by Magenest

-It allows you to ditch manual input of SEO metadata for over 10,000 stock keeping units (SKUs), enables search engines to find your products with image alt tags and prevents duplicate content.
+Living up to its name, Super Easy SEO by Magenest is an all-in-one solution that makes SEO a breeze for your Magento e-store.
+It allows you to ditch manual input of SEO metadata for over 10,000 stock-keeping units (SKUs), enables search engines to find your products with image alt tags, and prevents duplicate content.

-This extension also offers free lifetime software updates and a 30-day money back guarantee.
+This extension also offers free lifetime software updates and a 30-day money-back guarantee.

 Super Easy SEO by Magenest features include: